-Keep reading for more information on why Kona coffee might be the priciest coffee in your cup, especially compared to other roasts.
+Keep reading for more information on why Hawaiian coffee might be the priciest coffee in your cup, especially compared to other roasts.
 We’ll even talk about whether you can buy cheaper Kona coffee!

 4 Reasons Why Kona Coffee Is Ridiculously Expensive

-The price of Kona coffee is anywhere from $20 to $65 a pound, which is just outrageous to a lot of coffee drinkers.
+Kona is considered one of the most expensive coffees on the market.
+The price of this specialty coffee is anywhere from $20 to $65 a pound, which is just outrageous to a lot of coffee drinkers.
 For those who have splurged though, they realize that Kona coffee is among the best of the best.